adamkdean/EasyAuth/ReadMe.md

 The EasyAuth library is simple to use, bloat-ware free alternative to ASP.NET membership.
 It comes with a some common data storage options built in, including code-first Entity.
 In time it will also support RavenDB, MongoDB, and more.

+## Install

+EasyAuth is available as a NuGet package.

+To install EasyAuth, run the following command in the Package Manager Console

+    PM> Install-Package EasyAuth

 ## Example

 This is how simple it is to use EasyAuth in an ASP.NET MVC4 web application with Entity Framework.

 Note that it is possible to extend `EasyAuth.Storage.UserStoreContext` to enable your website to use the same database as `EntityUserStore`.

-TODO: Add how-to.
+TODO: Add how-to on extending `UserStoreContext`.

 ### global.asax